Chaetura

 Chaetura is a genus of needletail swifts found in the Americas.
 Although they resemble swallows, the two are not at all closely related; this is instead a result of convergent evolution.
 Some members of Chaetura are long-distance migrants, while others are year-round residents.

-The genus name is derived from the Greek khaite, for long flowing hair, and oura, for tail, referring to the stiff feathers projecting from the end of the tail.
+Taxonomy

+The genus Chaetura was introduced in 1826 by the English naturalist James Francis Stephens who listed several species in the genus but did not specify a type.
+In 1829 the English zoologist William Swainson selected the type as Chaetura pelasgia Stevens (sic).
+This is a junior synonym of Hirundo pelagica Linnaeus the chimney swift.
+The genus name combines the Ancient Greek χαιτη/khaitē meaning "long flowing hair" with ουρα/oura meaning "tail".